Litschi21/ai-content-creator/README.md

 ## Getting Started

 ### Dependencies
-The dependencies are all written out in the requirements.txt file and can be imported easily using `pip install -r requirements.txt`.
-You should have Python 3 and above.
-OS does not matter, although this was designed on Windows 10/11, so it might not work on other OS systems.
-You can find the background footage used at [this](https://drive.google.com/drive/folders/1r6vmfbwchYi-t-6i1qfPk_6XSZWY_u3X?usp=drive_link) Google Drive link.
+- Python 3.8+ (recommended).
+- [FFmpeg](https://ffmpeg.org/download.html) must be installed and added to PATH.
+- Python packages listed in requirements.txt: `pip install -r requirements.txt`
+- Download bg footage at [this](https://drive.google.com/drive/folders/1r6vmfbwchYi-t-6i1qfPk_6XSZWY_u3X?usp=drive_link) Google Drive link.

 Additionally, you need to create Reddit API credentials and enter it into the `Reddit Info` section in the settings tab.
 This will require a client id, a client secret, and a user agent.
 A user agent can be any string, but it should follow some